Goncalves2525/real-estate-management-system/docs/sprintD/us015/01.requirements-engineering/Readme.md

-# US 012 - I want to import information from a legacy system
+# US015 - As an agent, I intend to list all booking requests for properties managed by me

 ## 1. Requirements Engineering